 Gatwick – and all other UK airports – have or are in the process of redesigning their departure routes to be in line with UK policy so that aircraft can use new satellite-based navigation technology.

-As such, in 2013 Gatwick sought the CAA's approval to implement changes to all nine of its departure routes and these changes were approved by the CAA in August 2013, following consultation carried out by Gatwick.
+As such, in 2013 we sought the CAA's approval to implement changes to all nine of our departure routes and these changes were approved by the CAA in August 2013, following our airspace consultation.

 Post Implementation Reviews

 Following CAA approval of new route designs – and after they have been flown for a period of time – the CAA performs Post Implementation Reviews of all new routes.
 This is done to assess whether the anticipated impacts and benefits of the airspace changes happened in practice.

 In 2015 the CAA reviewed all nine of our redesigned departure routes and approved the majority.
 They did however find that Route 4 had not delivered the aim of the airspace change and required Route 4 to be modified.
 Minor changes were also required to two other departure routes.